JulianaMancera/JulianaMancera/README.md

 # Hi 👋, I'm Juliana R. Mancera

 ## About me:
 I am Juliana R. Mancera, with a flair for coding and database management skills.
 I thrive on tackling complex problems and crafting elegant solutions.
-My journey in tech has started when I took the BS Comouter Science program.
+My journey in tech has started when I took the BS Computer Science program.

 ## Education:
 - **BS Computer Science**